denysvitali/clis-everywhere/slides.md

 # Pipe it to `jq`

-Perform whatever check you need via jq, for example:
+Perform whatever check you need via `jq`, for example:

 - discard bills that don't have your name on it
 - don't automatically pay stuff over 500 CHF